GT-Pradiv/GT-Pradiv/README.md

-### Hi there 👋 I'm [Your Name], an L2 Support Engineer with a passion for SaaS troubleshooting and a drive for automation.
+### Hi there 👋 I'm Pradiv Gnanaraj, an L2 Support Engineer with a passion for SaaS troubleshooting and a drive for automation.

 I currently work with a leading AI-based SaaS company, where I specialize in resolving complex technical issues and improving system stability.
 My background in systems and infrastructure, particularly with ESXi, gives me a unique perspective on managing and optimizing cloud-native applications.